-Oh ! could I but take thee and hide thee In a place well secured from decay; For now, should death leave me without thee, I'd love not another for aye; But ne'er shall the hearth's harsh wrangling tease thee, Nor make thy clear temper its prey Thou shall hear but the choice of clear measures My mouth can sing or can say.
-I'd plough or drive in the spring-time for thee, When the young horse in harness is dress'd, Or seek on the shore with the fishers Whate'er to the hook wileth best ; I'd kill for thee swans, seals, and wild geese, And birds on the bough that rest; Nor e'er shall thou want while a forest, Lies near with one antler's crest.
+The blood of the King and Mac-Cailean, And him who in Sleat held the sway Oh! could I but take thee and hide thee In a place well secured from decay ; For now, should death leave me without thee, I'd love not another for ave : But ne'er shall the hearth's harsh wrangling tease thee, Nor make thy clear temper its prev Thou shall hear but the choice of clear measures My mouth can sing or can say.
+I'd plough or drive in the spring-time for thee, When the young horse in harness is dress'd, Or seek on the shore with the fishers Whate'er to the book wileth best : I'd kill for thee swans, seals, and wild geese, And birds on the bough that rest ; Nor e'er shall thou want while a forest.
+Lies near with one antler's crest.